grafana/grafana/docs/sources/guides/intro-to-grafana.md

 ## Import dashboards and plugins

 Discover hundreds of [dashboards](https://grafana.com/grafana/dashboards) and [plugins](https://grafana.com/grafana/plugins) in the official library.
-Thanks to the passion and momentum of our community, new ones are added every week.
+Thanks to the passion and momentum of community members, new ones are added every week.

 ## Authentication